As with anything, people have learned to filter out irrelevant advertisements. It is the brain’s version of a spam filter.

 No fundraiser in the digital age can succeed without an Internet presence.
 Find someone that can create a website for your charity.

 You do not need to go all professional.
-Just make it user-friendly and catchy enough that it can be shared on social media.
+Make it user-friendly and catchy enough to share it on social media.

 Be sure to test it thoroughly.
 You do not want people to visit and exit the tab instantly because of technical issues or a slow experience.

-Look for similar organizations to yours and share your web pages amongst each other to reach a greater audience.
+Look for organizations similar to yours and share your web pages with each other to reach a greater audience.

 Contact Local Media Outlets